To ride or not to ride, and what to do if you DO decide to ride

 - When municipalities put salt and sand on the roads to prevent ice this also causes cornering on those roads to be more difficult, again take it slower so that you don't slide out.

-- Your tires are colder which equates to lower friction which affects your cornering ability and stopping ability
+- Your tires are colder which equates to lower friction which affects your cornering ability and stopping ability, this can cause a low side crash if you try to take a corner too hard with cold tires

 - Again, in general, make less aggressive moves on the roads than you would in the summer months ...
 But getting practice in during winter helps your confidence in case you DO get caught in something like a hail or bad rain storm in the middle of summer